thedruz/WPN-XM/ROADMAP.md

-The products delivered by the WPN-XM project do not have a final delivery, rather an on-going process of exploring how best to support the developers by optimizing the installers, maintaining the software registy, optimizing the build-toolchain and the default configuration of installed tools.
+The products delivered by the WPN-XM project do not have a final delivery, rather an on-going process of exploring how best to support the developers by optimizing the installers, maintaining the software registry, optimizing the build-toolchain and the default configuration of installed tools.

 **No time-slots**